 The Sheriff's department aptly nicknamed Gein’s farm the ‘House of Horrors’ following further, more detailed searches of the property.
 Searching the house, authorities uncovered an entire treasure trove of disturbing items as well as Gein's second victim- Mary Hogan.
 Hogan was a tavern keeper in the town of Pine Grove, and hadn't been seen since December 8th, 1954.

-Their various searches uncovered the following-
+Their various searches of Gein's house & property uncovered the following-

 A waste basket made from skin.